code-423n4/2023-06-lukso/README.md

 ## Contracts in scope

-This is the complete list of the contracts in scope for this contest.
+Below is the complete list of the contracts in scope for this contest.

-There are 3 type of contracts per LSP standard:
+There are 3 types of contracts per LSP standard:

 - **`Core` contracts**: contain the core implementation logic of the LSP standard.